RakhithJK/jgm-pandoc-wiki/Installing-the-development-version-of-pandoc-1.9.md

     git clone git://github.com/jgm/highlighting-kate
     cd highlighting-kate
-    cabal update    # because it needs a recent version of blaze-html cabal install
+    cabal update       # because it needs a recent version of blaze-html cabal install hxt  # needed to build the syntax files make prep          # this builds the syntax parsers from kate xml files cabal install      # add -fexecutable if you want the Highlight program cd ..
-    cd ..

 citeproc-hs 0.3.4 -- the version at the official repository lacks two patches that are needed to build citeproc-hs against pandoc-types 1.9, so until they are applied I am temporarily hosting a repository that has them: